RBAtkins0n/PaySubs_WooCommerce/README.md

 # PaySubs_WooCommerce
 ## PayGate PaySubs (VCS) WooCommerce plugin v1.0.1 for WooCommerce v3.4.5

-This is the DPO PayGate PaySubs plugin for WooCommerce.
+This is the DPO PayGate PaySubs (VCS) plugin for WooCommerce.
 Please feel free to contact the DPO PayGate support team at support@paygate.co.za should you require any assistance.

 ## Installation
 [![How To Setup DPO | PayGate PaySubs (VCS) for WooCommerce](https://www.appinlet.com/wp-content/uploads/2018/09/WooCommerce-Integration-PaySubs.jpg)](https://www.youtube.com/watch?v=NJ_T9KNIII0 "How To Setup DPO | PayGate PaySubs (VCS) for WooCommerce")